Support for learners

 |Weekly payments||Weekly||Bank Transfer/Cash payment|

-The bus pass you receive will be dependent on your age and distance from the campus you attend and the form of payment will be outlined in your assessment email sent to your college email address.
+Depending on your eligibility, the travel allowance you receive will be a contribution, dependent on your age and distance from the College and the form of payment will be outlined in your assessment email.

-The childcare funding you receive will be a contribution to your childcare fees, based on the time you are at college.
+For learners aged 20 or older, the childcare funding you may receive will be a contribution towards your childcare fees, based on the time you are at college.
 We will not be able to fund childcare fees outside of your college hours.

 For further details of the childcare funding please refer to the Childcare Pack you will be given when you apply.